napakalas/NLIMED/README.md

 ## Issues

-1. When using Stanford parser, you may find the following error message:
+1. When using CoreNLP parser, you may find the following error message:

     ```
     ...